 C. Alk-x-en-z-ol.
 When an alkene is in the main carbon chain, you need two number descriptors, one for the alkene, the second for the alcohol.

-- The OH still dictates the numbering - The OH number gets moved right before the "ol" - The alkene number goes in front, in front of the "alken" portion - Note: you only put the OH number right in front of the "ol" when you have an alkenol (or alkynol)
+- The OH still dictates the numbering.
+Number from end nearest the OH. •

+- The OH number right before the "ol" •

+- The alkene number in front of the "en" ٠

 OH

 D. Diols: alkane-x,y-diol